rmello4d/TheSustainableDeveloper/beyond_muscles.md

 The important question is, how far are we using them ?

 Evolution kept joints and ligaments's motion between a certain security range.
-The reason for that is probably survival.
+The reason for that is survival.
 Having a joint or ligament problem could have a devastating impact in our movement.

 We would be a much easier pray.